 Riverside Farm is one of the trust's main income sources and profits are invested in promoting education and supporting vulnerable groups within NZ society.
 Riverside Community Trust Board has a diverse history of farming, including dairy, gardens, orchards, sheep, pigs - all of them playing a part in its development.
 Originally built up by members of Riverside Community, the trust now continues to be run by Riverside Community members as well as Non-Riverside employees.

-Riverside Community Trust also had one of the largest orchards in the district 30 years ago.
+Riverside Community Trust also owned one of the largest orchards in the district 30 years ago.
 However, from 2002 the commercial apple production became uneconomic and was ceased completely in 2004.
 Similarly, operation of the small commercial pear orchard had to be abandoned in 2013.

-(The Book Exchange Fridge is located next to the Milk Vending Shed.)
+(The Book Exchange Fridge is located next to the milk vending shed.)